harness/developer-hub/release-notes/service-reliability-management.md

 - Users were unable to update the change source configuration within their monitored service.(SRM-15083)

   This issue has been resolved.
-Users can now update the change source configurations in their monitored service.
+You can now easily update the change source configuration within your monitored service.

 ### Hotfixes